 What is Working Capital?

 WC is the gauge that measures the economic soundness and functional effectiveness of the firm.
-However, it is the result of current assets minus current liabilities, whereas current assets are the assets which can be transformed into cash within 1 year, namely cash, debtors, inventories, etc., whilst current liabilities are those liabilities that decreases outstanding for pay in 1 year, namely, bank overdraft, short term loans, tax provision, creditors, etc.,
+However, it is the result of current assets minus current liabilities, whereas current assets are the assets which can be transformed into cash within 1 year, namely cash, debtors, inventories, etc., whilst current liabilities are those liabilities that decrease outstanding for pay in 1 year, namely, bank overdraft, short term loans, tax provision, creditors, etc.,

 This article is a ready reckoner for all the students to learn the difference between Fixed Capital and Working Capital.

 |Basis||Fixed Capital||Working Capital|

 |Meaning||Investing capital in the long term assets of an enterprise.||Working capital is the capital invested in the current assets of an enterprise.|

 |Comprise of||Durable commodities||Short term liabilities and assets|

 |Uses||Utilised to purchase non-current assets of the trading concern.||Utilised for short term investment.|